-The first thing that I learned in WordPress was its installation process on localhost, unknown with the other unique features that it has.
+The first thing that I learned about WordPress was its installation process on localhost, unknown with the other unique features that it has.

-No doubt there are variety of free WordPress themes, premium WordPress themes available over the web but first getting hands settled on WordPress is the key to go ahead.
+No doubt there is a variety of free WordPress themes, and premium WordPress themes available over the web but first getting hands settled on WordPress is the key to going ahead.

-As I gone through step by step, learnt more interesting stuff, I realized WordPress is not only a CMS but a great blogging platform as well.
+As I went through step by step and learned more interesting stuff, I realized WordPress is not only a CMS but a great blogging platform as well.

 Though, this tutorial is about installing WordPress locally on WAMP, but let me clear you few basic points about WordPress-

-- WordPress is a free and open source blogging tool – a content management system (CMS) based on PHP and MySQL.
+- Firstly, WordPress is a free and open-source blogging tool – a content management system (CMS) based on PHP and MySQL.

-- To use WordPress you must have a server (WAMP, XAMP) installed on your machine for its working environment.
-Without a server you won’t be able to install WordPress.
+- Secondly, To use WordPress you must have a server (WAMP, XAMP) installed on your machine for its working environment.
+Without a server, you won’t be able to install WordPress.

 - The server you will install, it should support PHP and MySQL requirements.

-- Installing WordPress is quite easy and simple, so I suggest you to be patient.
+- Installing WordPress is quite easy and simple, so I suggest you be patient.

 In this post, I have used WAMP software (supports PHP and MySQL) for installing WordPress.
 You can use any web server of your choice to install WordPress.